 Municipal Police Departments in Kansas

-- Witchita PD: The Witchita Police Department is organized into the three divisions: field and services, investigative, and support services.
-Requirements for applicants who wish to apply include having a basic education and mostly clean background history.
-The applicant will have to justify past acts of dishonesty, including an overdrawn bank account.
+The Wichita Police Department is organized into the three divisions: field and services, investigative, and support services.
+Applicants must have a basic education and mostly clean background and driving history.
+Any past acts of dishonesty or questionable financial behavior, including overdrawn bank accounts, must be explained.

-- Topeka PD: The primary mission of this police department is to increase the safety of local neighborhoods and reduce crime.
-The school resource officer from Topeka PD creates a visible police presence in local city schools while providing students with a positive role model.
-A college education is recommended but not required for those who wish to apply for careers with the Topeka PD.
+The primary mission of the Topeka Police Department is to increase the safety of local neighborhoods and reduce crime.
+A college education is recommended but not required for those who wish to apply to become a police officers with the Topeka PD.

 Kansas Law Enforcement Salaries